History

 • Future Cuban President Fidel Castro was ejected from a winter league baseball game on January 22, 1951, after beaning a batter.

-• January 22 is the the second day in a row when no Yankees have died.
+• On January 22, no Yankees have died.

 • There are only three Yankee players who share January 22 as a birthday, and the most recognizable one to today’s fan would be outfielder Brian Dayett (1957), who was a Yankee draft choice in 1978.
 Making his major-league debut in Pinstripes, Brian hit four home runs and knocked in 28 runs in 1983-1984, before being sent to the Chicago Cubs with Ray Fontenot in a 1984 trade for Porfi Altamirano, Rich Bordi, Henry Cotto, and Ron Hassey.
 Dayett finished his playing in the major leagues from 1984-1987 with the Cubs, who sold his contract to Japan’s Nippon Ham Fighters after the ‘87 season.
 Dayett totalled 14 homers and 68 rbi’s in his mlb career.